 RPA is a form of technology that automates repetitive, mundane work tasks.
 This works best with business processes that contain well-defined and structured data that are the same every time.
 Examples of use cases include employee onboarding processes, employee payroll functions, and accounts payable activity.
 More specifically, let’s say you wanted to increase HR onboarding processing speed while simultaneously reducing costs.
 Well, RPA’s response would be to implement software bots that automatically record information from multiple sources into desired systems.
 Following is the ability to validate new hire data while entering it into such systems.

 What is Intelligent Process Automation?

 Although RPA is incredibly effective at applicable tasks, it is limited by being unable to make decisions on its own.
-This means that it cannot conduct a prediction based off data or learn from experiences in order to optimize production.
-Simply put, RPA is only useful for doing what you tell it to do in an environment revolved around structure.
+This means that it cannot conduct a prediction based on data or learn from experiences in order to optimize production.
+Simply put, RPA is only useful for doing what you tell it to do in an environment that revolved around the structure.

 1. Insurance Claim Processing

 Employees spend numerous hours every workday tending to manual, repetitive steps in the claims process.
 Considering the importance of such procedures, these hours would never be viewed as a waste of time before automation processes.